Before we show you how to find the safest motorcycle jacket, a quick history lesson on motorcycle jackets:

 When trying a jacket on, wear the type of clothing you would normally ride in, and remember that good leather will eventually adapt to your body shape and give slightly.

 Built-in armor is, of course, important.
 Theoretically, you will find it in all the potential contact points such as elbows, shoulders, and back.
 Whether you have all or none will depend on the style and price.

-Another indicator of a poor quality jacket is if the jacket is made up of a number of different panels.
-It is easier to make smaller panels from offcuts rather than using larger cuts of hide.
+Another indicator of a poor quality jacket is if the jacket is made up of several different panels.
+It is easier to make smaller panels from offcuts rather than using larger cuts of the hide.
 As a general guide, the more panels, the greater the risk of failure in an accident.
 Burst seams are the most common failure in motorcycle jackets.

-Don’t forget to check the fastenings on cuffs and pockets.
+Don’t forget to check the fastenings on the cuffs and pockets.
 It’s especially important if there’s one fitted around the waist to connect to matching trousers.

 Although there’s an unwritten law about bike leathers having to be black, there’s worth noting that you can play it safer with some added visibility.

 Alpinestars GP Plus R v2 Jacket

 You won’t find a cruiser-style jacket like this, but the sports bike crowd seems well covered in the high-visibility department.
 Jackets like the AGV Sport Dragon, Cortech Latigo 2.0, and Alpinestars GP Plus come in Henry Ford black, with high-viz stripes or inserts.
 If, however, you want to go full-on high-viz, there aren’t a lot of choices, but the Icon Sanctuary will ensure you light up the night.

 ONE-PIECE LEATHER SUITS